Teaching With Documents Lesson Plan:

 Additional documents related to President Roosevelt and World War II, including

-the reading copy of Roosevelt's speech, are available through the Online Catalog (OPA) National Archives Identifier:
+the reading copy of Roosevelt's speech, are available through the National Archives Catalog National Archives Identifier:

 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.

 Currently, about 80% of NARA's vast holdings have been described in the online catalog.
 Thousands of digital images can be searched in the online catalog.
 In keeping with NARA's Strategic Plan, the percentage of holdings described in the online catalog will grow continually.